jonathanbutler7/jonathanbutler7/README.md

 # Hi there 👋

-### My name is Jonathan and I am a software engineer based in Los Angeles.
+### My name is Jonathan and I am a software engineer based in Texas.

 ✍️ I work as a frontend developer at [Weave](https://getweave.com)